-On the start-up, the application reads command line parameters and loads the specified networks.
-The Person Detection network is required, the other two are optional.
+On startup, the application reads command line parameters and loads the specified networks.
+The Person Detection network is required, and the other two are optional.

 Upon getting a frame from the OpenCV VideoCapture, the application performs inference of Person Detection network, then performs another two inferences of Person Attributes Recognition and Person Reidentification Retail networks if they were specified in the command line, and displays the results.

-In case of a Person Reidentification Retail network specified, the resulting vector is generated for each detected person.
+If the Person Reidentification Retail network is specified, the resulting vector is generated for each detected person.
 This vector is compared one-by-one with all previously detected persons vectors using cosine similarity algorithm.
 If comparison result is greater than the specified (or default) threshold value, it is concluded that the person was already detected and a known REID value is assigned.
 Otherwise, the vector is added to a global list, and new REID value is assigned.